haxtheweb/WCFactory/README.md

 `yarn run build` will perform the build step for the individual project.
 You may need to do this in order to get lerna to pick it up (we're still fleshing the workflow here out in the CLI).

+`lerna run build --no-bail` will perform the build step in all elements

-`lerna publish` will perform a publish to npmjs.com for each element in the factory.
+`lerna publish` will perform a publish to npmjs.com / yarn for each element in the factory.

 ## Build
 The CLI supports building for different targets to produce a boilerplate as well as a build flow to get from nothing, to elements, to publishing, to built and served by a production website to all browser targets.
 To use build do the following: